 They inspire you to bounce through mile after mile, and although they are not overly light on paper, they feel wispy on your feet.
 If you want to have fun running again, or are interested in dabbling in long-distance runs for the first time, give them a shot.

 Who the shoe is (not) for

-These are perfect for someone that wants a super-cushioned daily trainer for long runs, slower-paced efforts, or a treat for their legs and soul.
+These are perfect for someone who wants a super-cushioned daily trainer for long runs, slower-paced efforts, or a treat for their legs and soul.

 - You are expecting a fast-paced race shoe just without a carbon plate.
 If your goal was to buy the Next% but avoid the carbon price tag, this is not that shoe.

 - You expect these to be stable or quick.
 The fun, bouncy midsole makes this shoe incredibly unstable, and it really performs best at mild speeds.
-The Infinity Run Flyknit 2 may be a better option if you want something a bit more stable.
+I think that the Infinity Run Flyknit 2 may be a better option if you want something a bit more stable.

 Invincible Run offers an insanely fun and bouncy ride